cvs1578/LeetCodeProblems/README.md

 # LeetCodeProblems
-This repository will focus on me attempting to solve LeetCode Challenges and keeping record of all the problems I've completed.
+This repository will focus on me attempting to solve [LeetCode Problems](https://leetcode.com/problemset/all/) and keeping record of all the problems I've completed.
 Note that even though I might come up with a  solution, it might not be the best.
 This is to increase my current coding skill and to get me more used with Python since my main college coding experience was with C++.

+How I'm choosing the questions: [NeetCode.io](https://neetcode.io/) OR just choosing whatever.
+NeetCode is great for giving specific questions which correlate to different topics, however sometimes it's just good to try a random question.

 [Problem 1: Two Sum](https://github.com/cvs1578/LeetCodeProblems/blob/main/TwoSum.py)